asaadzx/Freedom-VS-Security-Website/README.md

 # Freedom vs Security Campaign Website 🕊️🛡️

-A modern, responsive website for the Freedom vs Security campaign that explores the delicate balance between individual liberties and collective safety.
+A simple, single-page website for the Freedom vs Security campaign that explores the delicate balance between individual liberties and collective safety.

 ## 🌟 Features

+- **Single Page Design**: Clean, scrollable layout with no navigation
 - **Modern Design**: Beautiful gradient backgrounds and smooth animations
 - **Responsive Layout**: Works perfectly on desktop, tablet, and mobile devices
-- **Interactive Elements**: Hover effects, smooth scrolling, and engaging animations
 - **Emoji Integration**: Uses emojis throughout to make the content more engaging
-- **Problem-Solution Focus**: Clearly presents the campaign's mission and goals
+- **Information Focus**: Clearly presents the campaign's mission and key questions
-- **Contact Form**: Interactive contact form with validation
-- **Mobile Navigation**: Hamburger menu for mobile devices

 ## 📱 Sections